danmofo/dkp-manager/README.md

 	- MySQL CLI

 ## Up next...
-- Create a Java 8 time type formatter for Freemarker templates.
-- Implement the fixed interval DKP delay function
-	- Add the ability to remove / edit them.
-	- Add the actual decaying bit which runs daily.
-		- cron job
-		-
 - Write a function to decay DKP for the whole guild rather than single players.
 - Fixing generated SQL by modifying object mappings.

 ## Features/functions

 - Write some features for guild masters/people who manage DKP
-	- Decay DKP at fixed intervals
 	- Need a way to invite their guild members - invite mechanic, paste a link to someone
 - Allow users to change to details
 - Write some pagination for pages which list items - guild list, dkp history page, players list page